ConvincibleMedia/website-template/source/_pages/fr/produits/apricots.md

 slug: apricots
 published: true
 date: '2018-06-18 16:50:49 +0000'
-meta:
-   parent:
+seo:
-   hidden:
+   hidden: false
-   lang: fr
-   dir: ltr
 data:
    image: '280671'
    colour:
    available:
    price:
+meta:
+   lang: fr
+   dir: ltr
+   parents: []
 ---

 An apricot is a fruit, or the **tree** that bears the fruit, of several *species* in the genus Prunus ([stone fruits](https://en.wikipedia.org/wiki/Apricot)).